Powerful Hurricane Ophelia heads for Ireland

 - It is a fast-moving storm that is farther east than any other major hurricane

+(CNN)Hurricane Ophelia picked up pace as it marched toward Ireland, where it's forecast to bring strong winds and heavy rains this week.

-(CNN)Record-setting Ophelia, a Category 3 hurricane with sustained winds of 185 kilometers per hour (115 mph), was passing south of the Azores on Saturday on its path toward Ireland.
+Ophelia weakened from a Category 3 to a Category 2 hurricane early Sunday, with sustained winds of 165 kilometers per hour (105 mph).

-Ophelia will have big impacts for the British Isles beginning Monday, including hurricane-force winds forecast for Ireland.
+But the storm accelerated on its way to the British Isles and was moving quickly northeast at 56 kilometers per hour (35 mph).

+"Preparations to protect lives and property should be rushed to completion by this afternoon," the National Hurricane Center warned in its Sunday 5 a.m ET (10 a.m.
+Dublin time) advisory.

 "The odd part about Ophelia is seeing this intensification take place in what's normally a much cooler region of the Atlantic Ocean," CNN Meteorologist Allison Chinchar said.

-Little change in strength is expected Saturday, the US National Hurricane Center said.

-Ophelia is expected to drop 1 to 3 inches over parts of the Azores on Saturday.

-"Wind is going to be the biggest factor," Chinchar said of the forecast for Ireland, Northern Ireland and Scotland, where wind gusts could reach 130 kph (80mph).
+"Wind is going to be the biggest factor," Chinchar said of the forecast for Ireland, Northern Ireland and Scotland, where wind gusts could reach 130 kph (80 mph).
 The coasts of Portugal and Spain will see wind gusts of up to 90 kph (56 mph).

 Chinchar said because the storm is racing along at more than 44 kph (28 mph), it won't have much of a chance to deluge Ireland.